High-contrast double Bragg interferometry via detuning control: Contrast of double Bragg Mach-Zehnder interferometers

 respectively.
 Furthermore, for double Bragg interferometers, the populations in port 2 and 3 are summed to produce a signal conjugate to that in port 1, which, under ideal BS and mirror operations, takes the form of a single sinusoidal function~\cite{Sven_Abend_PhD_thesis}:

 with an offset of $A=1$ and unity contrast ($\mathcal{C}=1$) , shown as a dashed black line in Fig.~\ref{fig: MZAI}(b–c).

-For non-ideal beam-splitter or mirror operations, the contrast is generally less than unity, and the output signal typically contains multiple Fourier components~\cite{Kirsten-Siemss-Fitzek-PRL-2023}.
+For non-ideal beam-splitter or mirror operations, the contrast is generally less than unity, and the output signal typically contains multiple Fourier components, e.g., Ramsey–Bordé–type parasitic paths produce distinct oscillatory components from those of the main DBD interferometer~\cite{Kirsten-Siemss-Fitzek-PRL-2023}.
 However, the contrast can still be defined, analogous to the ideal case, as the population difference between the first two non-trivial extrema of the output signal when scanning the interrogation time $T$:

 where $T_{max}$ and $T_{min}$ denote the first non-trivial maximum and minimum of $P_{\pm 2\hbar k}(g, T)\equiv P_{2}(g, T) + P_{3}(g, T) $ at a fixed $g$ as illustrated by the contrast extraction in Fig.~\ref{fig: MZAI}(b–c).
 For instance, Fig.~\ref{fig: MZAI}(b) shows that the contrast extracted for the DS-DBD strategy for an initial input state with a momentum width of $\sigma_p=0.05\hbar k_L$ and COM momentum $p_0=0$ without polarization error is $\mathbf{C}=97\%$.
 Fig.~\ref{fig: MZAI}(c) shows the detrimental effect of a large initial COM momentum, $p_0=0.1\hbar k_L$, on the contrast, where the contrast is reduced to $\mathbf{C}=83\%$ for a narrower momentum width of $\sigma_p=0.01\hbar k_L$ without polarization error.
-In both cases, the results of the five-level S-matrix theory agrees perfectly with the exact numerical solutions of the Schrödinger equation based on the second-order Suzuki-Trotter decomposition~\cite{Fitzek-UATIS-2020, Suzuki-Trotter-1990} with a momentum truncation up to $\pm 14.5\hbar k_L$.
+In both cases, the results of the five-level S-matrix theory agrees perfectly with the exact numerical solutions of the Schrödinger equation based on the second-order Suzuki-Trotter decomposition~\cite{Suzuki-Trotter-1990, Fitzek-UATIS-2020, Seckmeyer-FFTarray} with a momentum truncation up to $\pm 14.5\hbar k_L$.
 The single Fourier fringe model (Eq.~\eqref{Eq: ideal fringe}) applies only in the ideal regime of small initial COM momentum and momentum width, where pulse efficiency remains nearly unaffected.

+\textit{Main results.} We compare the contrast robustness of different detuning-control strategies with respect to three dominant experimental imperfections: the atomic momentum width $\sigma_p$ [Fig.~\ref{fig: MZAI}(d)], the initial center-of-mass momentum $p_0$ [Fig.~\ref{fig: MZAI}(e)], and the polarization error $\varepsilon_{pol}$ [Fig.~\ref{fig: MZAI}(f)].
+For realistic experimental conditions with well-controlled polarization errors ($\varepsilon_{pol} < 3\%$), we consistently observe the performance hierarchy